qCring/QuickVtk/readme.md

 </center>

 ###Really Simple
-All the information about types, attributes and their relationships becomes clear at first sight.
+All the information about types, attributes and their relationship becomes clear at first sight.
 Plus there's really not much of any setup overhead which keeps the code size at a minimum.
 The full code for the above example looks like this:

 	import QtQuick 2.5
 	import QtQuick.Controls 1.4